 Aspiring gardeners signed extendable two-year contracts with the city allowing them to use the lots for free until they were ready to be developed.
 The 50m2 lots were equipped with storage, compost containers and a common area for all users.
 Today, local people are growing tomatoes, lettuce, peppers, cucumbers and courgettes in 13 city gardens in Zagreb, with over 2100 garden plots on a surface of 22.5 hectares.
 As the “City Gardens” project flourished, increasing numbers of people from vulnerable and disadvantaged backgrounds showed an interest.
 The city council and a local NGO came up with a plan for a new kind of garden equipped for people with psychological and physical disabilities.

-“This is an innovation in Croatia.
-It’s not common knowledge,” said Iva Bedenko of Zagreb’s office for strategic planning and development.
-“Therapeutic horseback riding and animal therapy is widely used, but using plants or gardens for therapy is not widely known.”
+“This is rather new in Croatia.
+Theraputic gardens are a rarity” said Iva Bedenko of Zagreb’s office for strategic planning and development.
+“Therapeutic horseback riding and animal therapy is seen more often, but using plants or gardens for therapy is not widely known.”
 The patients themselves will take care of the gardens.
 Because the gardeners will need to develop and apply skills and knowledge that they can then share with others, these activities are more beneficial for people’s personal development and health than traditional charitable activities.
 “It’s different from giving them something like a present,” she says.
 “They can have products that they made in the end: that they can hold in their hands.”

 “We think that it could set a positive example of including people.
 There is the sad fact that very often that people with disabilities are hidden away.
 To bring them into society in a productive manner in this way would help society to build up empathy and to connect people of different layers of society,” said Bedenko.
 The self-confidence and independence-building aspects of the therapy ensure high-quality services for adults and children with disabilities and a long-term reduction in rehabilitation.